 A commercial bank is a brick and mortar financial institution engaged in delivering financial services to the public, such as deposit accounts, checking accounts, loans and mortgages, business loans and basic investment instruments.
 The public prefer commercial banks to protect their money and in return, the banks offer interest on deposits.
 Institutions like Barclays Bank, ICICI Bank, Axis Bank and State Bank of India are commercial banks.
-Are you aware how do banks make money?.
-This post outline few major income source for commercial banks.
+Are you aware of how do banks make money?
+This post outline a few major income sources for commercial banks.

 Major Ways How Do Banks Make Money

 Lending loans to borrowers from the public is a major way for commercial banks to earn money.
 These could be personal loan, home loan, car loan and other type of mortgages.

 The money lent to a person comes from the money deposits of other customers.
 Banks generally restrict the number of withdrawals to remain solvent, especially for forwarding loans.
 This ensures that the money remains within the bank.